ZAWARTO/NDS-Game/README.md

-The objective of the game is for the yellow beret to collect as many documents as possible, it's the same document but every time you pick it up a point is added and it appears randomly In another side.
+The objective of the game is for the yellow beret to collect as many documents as possible, it's the same document but every time you pick it up a point is added and it appears randomly in another side.
 To do this, the yellow beret can be moved to the right, left, up or down on the screen.
 In other words, the main objective of the project is to go moving the soldier to the right, left, up or down with the keys right arrow, left arrow, up arrow or down arrow, respectively.